ovlb/www.ovl.design/_src/pages/text/blog/vibe-coding.md

 To make one thing very clear: I strongly believe that, for good or for worse, probably for both, software development _will change drastically_.
 Used responsibly, AI coding tools can be an incredible tool.
 I have used them myself.
 But it is despite, not because of it, that I’m weary of the debate.
 And antagonistic to the hype.

+On February 3rd, 2025 Andrej Karpathy [published a tweet](https://x.com/karpathy/status/1886192184808149383) in which he referred to a specific approach of development as «vibe coding».

+> There's a new kind of coding I call "vibe coding", where you fully give in to the vibes, embrace exponentials, and forget that the code even exists.
+It's possible because the LLMs (e.g. Cursor Composer w Sonnet) are getting too good. […]  I ask for the dumbest things like "decrease the padding on the sidebar by half" because I'm too lazy to find it.
+I "Accept All" always, I don't read the diffs anymore.
+When I get error messages I just copy paste them in with no comment, usually that fixes it.
+The code grows beyond my usual comprehension, I'd have to really read through it for a while.
+Sometimes the LLMs can't fix a bug so I just work around it or ask for random changes until it goes away.
+It's not too bad for throwaway weekend projects, but still quite amusing.
+I'm building a project or webapp, but it's not really coding - I just see stuff, say stuff, run stuff, and copy paste stuff, and it mostly works.

+There is a lot in it already.
+Frankly, it summed up the problem pretty well without realising it is a problem.
+We will get to that.

+The term quickly catched on in development circles and beyond.
+It came at the right time.
+LLMs were becoming good at coding.
+Too good?
+We will get to that too.

+So over the last year or so there has been a steady encroachment of AI into developer tools.

+It has been as subtle as everywhere else.
+Suddenly, pressing tab in your IDE of choice doesn’t auto-fill the useful suggestion your IDE makes anyway but something a model calculcated as somehow useful.
+Sometimes it is, often not.

+In latest versions of Cursor, one of the few products with any meaningful kind of user base and revenue (not profit, but we will get to that too!), this has become a weirdly Kafkaesque mini game where something gets generated, and if you accept it, the next generation proposes to delete the just added code – and then some.

+That’s not vibe codign!
+Proponents of the vibe will proclaim now.
+Whatever.
+It is the default experience users of IDE with Claude, Copilot or whatever have these days.
+And it sucks.

 ## Development is a social activity – yes, even if you code alone

 The section where I situate technological solutions in the realm of the social